 As a business analyst, you’ll work with stakeholders from different areas of an organization, including management, IT, and finance.
 Therefore, business analysts must have excellent communication skills to effectively communicate complex information to non-technical stakeholders.
 They should be able to listen actively, ask relevant questions, and provide clear and concise explanations of technical concepts.
 Good writing skills are also essential to document requirements, create project plans, and write reports.

 Fundamentally, business analysts are problem solvers.
 They need to be able to identify the root cause of a problem, analyze its impact on the business, and propose effective solutions.
 They should be able to think creatively and critically and be comfortable working with ambiguity.
 Strong problem-solving skills require the ability to break down complex problems into smaller, manageable parts and to prioritize and execute solutions.

 Business analysts need to be familiar with technical tools and systems that are used to support business operations.
 They should be comfortable working with databases, data warehouses, and business intelligence tools.
 Additionally, they should be familiar with programming languages and tools that can be used to automate processes, extract and analyze data, and create dashboards.
-Familiarity with project management tools and methodologies, such as Agile, can also be an advantage.
+Familiarity with free online project management software and methodologies, such as Agile, can also be an advantage.

 Ability To Conduct Market Research

 Another essential skill for a business analyst is the ability to conduct market research.
 They need to be able to gather and analyze data about market trends, customer behavior, and industry benchmarks to inform business decisions.
 This requires the ability to search and extract relevant data from the internet using web scraping tools, such as Python.
 You can find a Python web scraping guide on the internet that will provide you with an overview of the basics of web scraping using Python.